Idempotency keys

-Idempotency ensures that an API request can’t be performed multiple times by mistake.
-This is crucial for payment operations to prevent duplicate charges.
+Idempotency ensures that an API request, if retried due to a network error or timeout, won’t accidentally be performed multiple times.
+This is crucial for operations like creating payments or refunds to prevent duplicate actions.

 const session = await lomi.checkoutSessions.create({